nielsenjared/nielsenjared.github.io/content/blog/curious/index.md

 * What do I find difficult and why?

-Oakley also recommends metacognitive reflection to avoid falling into the trap of overconfidence.

-In _Thinking Fast and Slow_, Daniel Kahneman refers to overconfidence as “the most significant of the cognitive biases."

-TODO overconfidence

 One of my favorite activities to use in Agile retrospectives is [The Five Whys](https://en.wikipedia.org/wiki/Five_whys), which investigates cause-and-effect to get to the root of a problem.
 Wikipedia offers the following example, where the problem is that "The vehicle will not start":

 * Why will the vehicle not start? _The battery is dead._